priyesh-pandya/laravel-blog/README.md

 ## Real world laravel blog app

-A simple blog for demonstration purpose.
-Based on Laravel 5.5
+A real world blog app yet simple application for demonstration purpose only which is based on Laravel version 5.5

 Requirements